 The heart types are focused on interpreting, expressing, and reacting to one’s own emotions or the emotions of others.
 More specifically, the heart center focuses on what's emotionally significant in the sense that emotions are an indication of how strongly a person resonates with or against something or someone.

 This may involve being attentive to the emotional needs and desires of others, seeking emotional affirmation for oneself from others, and expressing one's own unique emotional impression of the world.

 There are several ways to interpret what the gut or body types represent.
 They may be thought of in terms of sensory-somatic (bodily felt sensation), sensory-motor (physical movement and activity), or instinctual (gut decision making).

 This may involve taking action based on one's gut instinct, getting pulled along by the agenda of others, and actively trying to correct what's seen as wrong in the world.

 The three centers are sometimes presented in terms of an underlying emotional energy at work within the center: fear, shame, and anger.

 - 891: Anger Triad

-While fear, shame, and anger are the primary labels associated with each center, variations of those emotional energies and sometimes altogether different emotions may also be associated with a given center by teachers and authors.
+While fear, shame, and anger are the primary labels associated with each center, variations of those emotional energies and sometimes altogether different emotions may also be associated with a given center by different teachers and authors.